centreon/centreon-archived/doc/en/api/api_rest/index.rst

 Introduction
 ------------

 Welcome to the Centreon API rest documentation.
-This documentation is for devlopers familiar with HTTP requests and JSON.
+This documentation is for developers familiar with HTTP requests and JSON.
 It explains various API operations, related request and response structure, and error codes.
 If you are not familiar with the JSON API, we recommend you to use the Centreon command line API documentation.

 This documentation is available in english only.